THE TRUTH ABOUT FASTED WORKOUTS

 Consume fast-acting carbs and protein immediately after your workout.

-The bottom line: fasted workouts can work for some people, but are not good for everyone.
+Fasted cardio can work for some people, but are not good for everyone.
 Some exercisers can operate fine on an empty stomach, and find fasted exercise has no significant impact on exercise performance.
 Others find that training on empty produces weakness, fatigue, nausea, and light-headedness.
 The best thing to do is to try fasted exercise for yourself for a month and see if it’s right for you.